YoussefAIDev/My_Projects/Deep_Learning/Computer_Vision/Image_Classification/README.md

-📌 Project Title

-Image Classification using Convolutional Neural Networks (CNNs)
+# Image Classification using Convolutional Neural Networks (CNNs)

-📘 Project Description
+## Project Description

-This project implements an image classification model using a Convolutional Neural Network (CNN).
+This project builds an image classification model using a Convolutional Neural Network (CNN) to classify images of cats and dogs.
-The goal is to classify images of cats and dogs into their correct categories by learning visual patterns such as edges, textures, and shapes.

-The notebook walks through all essential steps of building a deep learning model for computer vision, including:
+The notebook walks through the full pipeline of creating a deep learning model for computer vision.

+The workflow includes:
-Dataset loading and preprocessing
+- Loading and preprocessing the dataset

-Building a CNN architecture using TensorFlow/Keras
+- Building a CNN architecture with TensorFlow/Keras

-Training and validation
+- Training and validation

-Performance evaluation (accuracy, loss curves, predictions)

-Visualizing model results
+- Evaluating model performance (accuracy and loss)
+- Making predictions and visualizing results

-This project serves as a beginner–friendly introduction to computer vision and deep learning, showing how neural networks can understand images.
+This project serves as a beginner-friendly introduction to image classification using deep learning.

+---

-📂 Category
+## Category

-Deep Learning
+- Deep Learning

-Computer Vision
+- Computer Vision

-Image Classification
+- Image Classification

+---

-🚀 Technologies Used
+## Technologies Used

-Python
+- Python

-TensorFlow / Keras
+- TensorFlow / Keras

-NumPy
+- NumPy

-Matplotlib
+- Matplotlib

+---

-📊 Model Highlights
+## Model Highlights

-Uses Conv2D, MaxPooling, Flatten, and Dense layers
+- CNN built using Conv2D, MaxPooling2D, Flatten, and Dense layers

-Trained using categorical crossentropy
+- Trained with categorical crossentropy

-Suitable as a starting template for any image classification task
+- Simple and reusable template for image classification tasks

+---

-📈 Results
+## Results

-The model demonstrates how a CNN can learn meaningful patterns from images and achieve solid accuracy on the chosen dataset.
+The model successfully learns visual features from images and achieves solid accuracy on the cats vs. dogs dataset.
+This demonstrates the effectiveness of CNNs in recognizing visual patterns such as edges, textures, and shapes.